 Police: Off-duty officer shot his friend

-Rochester, N.Y. – The Rochester Police Department is investigating after they say an off-duty officer shot his friend.
+Rochester, N.Y. – The Rochester Police Department is investigating after an off-duty officer allegedly shot his friend.

-Police say officers were called to 436 South Avenue at 5:26 a.m.
+Police said officers were called to 436 South Ave. at 5:26 a.m.
 Monday for the report of a burglary in progress.
 Upon arriving, officers found a person had been shot.

-In a news conference Monday evening, Interim Chief Michael Ciminelli said that Sergeant Anthony Bongiovanni was asleep in his home when Chuck Andrews, 51, entered the home and startled Bongiovanni.
+In a news conference Monday evening, Interim Chief Michael Ciminelli said Sgt.
+Anthony Bongiovanni was asleep in his home when Chuck Andrews, 51, entered the home and startled Bongiovanni.

 At that time, the tenant living upstairs called 911 and reported the burglary.

 Realizing he shot his friend, Bongiovanni also called 911 and began giving Andrews CPR.

 Andrews was taken to Strong Memorial Hospital and is currently in guarded-but-stable condition.

 Investigators believed Andrews used a key to get into the apartment that was given him to by Bongiovanni, but said they don't believe the two lived together.

 Neighbors talked to us about living near Bongiovanni.